billsix/cprogrammingbook/doc/04-Functions.rst

 In either a definition or a declaration of a function, it serves as a prototype if the parameter types are specified; both of the examples above are prototypes.

-The Old C syntax for the declaration of a function's formal arguments is still supported by the Standard, although it should not be used by new programs.
+The pre-C89 syntax for the declaration of a function's formal arguments is still supported by the C89 Standard, although it should not be used by new programs.
 It looks like this, for the example above: